chrischoy/mini_lseg/README.md

-# Standalone Language Segmentation
+# Mini Language Segmentation

-This repository contains a standalone language segmentation network from [lang-seg](https://github.com/isl-org/lang-seg).
+This repository contains only essential components for inference of the language segmentation network ([lang-seg](https://github.com/isl-org/lang-seg)).
-The original repository contains a lot of legacy packages that do not work with the latest pytorch.
-This repo contains the minimal codebase for inference only.

 ## Installation

 First, install requirements and setup the package.
-Pretrained weights will be downloaded automatically.
+Pretrained weights (`demo_e200.ckpt`) will be downloaded automatically.

 ```
 pip install -r requirements.txt